-FOR 138 YEARS, THE CENTER HAS BEEN A PLACE OF HOPE, FRIENDSHIP, HEALTH AND HEALING.
+FOR 140 YEARS, THE CENTER HAS BEEN A PLACE OF HOPE, FRIENDSHIP, HEALTH, AND HEALING.

 Building Strong Communities

 The Center is a 501C3 organization founded in 1883 on the premise that strong, healthy, and thriving communities don’t happen by accident.
-They grow and prosper through community partnerships, collaborations, and compassionate, like-minded volunteers that are committed to improving the lives of their fellow citizens.
-For 138 years, the Center has been the ‘shelter in the storm’ for thousands of people seeking hope, friendship, health improvement, and healing.
+They grow and prosper through community partnerships, collaborations, and compassionate, like-minded volunteers committed to improving their citizens’ lives.
+For 140 years, the Center has been the ‘shelter in the storm’ for thousands of people seeking hope, friendship, health improvement, and healing.

 The Youth and Family Center is a cause-driven organization that promotes youth & family development, healthy lifestyles, and social responsibility.
-It is our belief that everyone has value and deserves the opportunity to learn, grow and thrive.
+We believe everyone has value and deserves the opportunity to learn, grow and thrive.

 “A Culture of Inclusion – Where Everyone is Welcome.”

 The Center was founded within a culture of inclusion, where every person…no matter their income, age or socio-economic background.. is valued and respected within a safe and open environment that promotes fairness, empowerment and growth.